-Intermediate Financial Accounting III –
+Intermediate Financial Accounting III – acc423 (3 credits)

 This course is the third of a three-part series of courses related to intermediate accounting.
 This course examines owners' equity, investments, income taxes, pensions and post-retirement benefits, as well as changes and error analysis.
 The course finishes with a look at derivative instruments.
 Interwoven in the presentation of the material is an assortment of ethical dilemmas that encourage discussions about how the accountant should handle specific situations.

 Record journal entries related to common, preferred, treasury stock, and dividends.

-- Distinguish between debt and equity investments.
+Distinguish between debt and equity investments.

 Determine when to use the fair value and equity methods of accounting for investments.

-- Prepare journal entries for investments using the fair value and the equity method.
+Prepare journal entries for investments using the fair value and the equity method.

 Distinguish between traditional and derivative financial instruments.

 Accounting for Income Taxes

 Differentiate between temporary and permanent differences and between pretax financial income and taxable income.

 Calculate current and deferred tax assets and liabilities.

 Accounting for Pensions and Postretirement Benefits

 Differentiate between a defined contribution and a defined benefit plan.

-- Determine the components of pension expense.
+Determine the components of pension expense.

 Accounting Changes and Error Analysis

 Prepare journal entries and disclosures associated with changes in accounting principles, reporting entities, and estimates.

 Prepare journal entries and disclosures associated with changes due to errors.

 The University of Phoenix reserves the right to modify courses.

-- While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+While widely available, not all programs are available in all locations or in both online and on-campus formats.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.